• Skip to main content

 7.1: Communicate Updates

-Objective: Ensure all relevant personnel are informed of the revisions.
+Ensure all relevant personnel are informed of the revisions.

 Actions: Hold meetings or training sessions to explain changes;